PWAs Provide a Fresh (& Lean) Start for Major Brand’s Apps

 It seems as if development teams have taken the new rebirth/relaunch of PWAs (finally iOS 11.3!!!) as an opportune time to start with a fresh, clean slate.
-In fact, all 7 apps on our list actually got a jump before iOS/Safari had PWA support and are now well-positioned and realizing real benefits in user experience with their PWAs.
+In fact, all seven mentions on our PWA apps list actually got a jump before iOS/Safari had PWA support.
+They are all now well-positioned and realizing real benefits in user experience with their PWAs.
 What these companies seem to have in common is taking this (PWA) opportunity to use create the lowest bandwidth, friendliest-to-2G, fastest possible performing app without all the feature/code

 bloat evolution that can happen when you’ve been building off the same codebase for 10 years.